 Unfazed, and perhaps used to this kind of reaction, Lawson continues: He notes that the Joule is about to expand; that Headington has bought up most of the Main Street district block it resides upon; that there are some buildings on the parallel Commerce Street that Headington has bought up as well.
-He nonchalantly mentions that the Joule might be responsible for changing the overall perspective of downtown Dallas, that there are some plans underway to ensure it.
-Far as Lawson's concerned, Dallas is looking pretty good these days.
+He nonchalantly mentions that the Joule might be responsible for changing the overall perception of downtown Dallas, that there are some plans underway to ensure it.
+Far as Lawson’s concerned, Dallas is looking pretty good these days.

 Taylor nods approvingly.

 On cue, the food – all ordered by Parker, who was all too happy to have such duties fall his way – arrives and the conversation shifts.
 Taylor proudly boasts that he and a friend back in the U.K. just wrapped a script, the fictional tale of a group of Youtube vigilantes who simultaneously come to grips with moral integrity and Internet celebrity.